dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.6.0**

+*   New Feature: Reschedule/Copy, and Multi-Copy of Sheets.
+Reschedule allows you to change dates and times of sheet and tasks.
+Copy (different than the simple copy) allows you to copy the sheet, tasks, and signups (optional) to new dates and times, without deleting the original sheet.
+Multi-Copy allows you to specify an interval in days (such as 7 days for a weekly event), and the number of copies you wish to make, and then it will make that many copies of the sheet with new dates at the specified interval, also copying tasks and optionally copying the signups as well.
+*   New Reschedule Email Subject and Message template settings that will be used for the new Reschedule/Copy functions when you check the checkbox to send emails when using those functions.
+Since this could lead to a large number of emails for sheets with lots of tasks and signups, the signup IDs are saved in the database and the emails are sent out hourly during the same CRON job that sends out reminders.
+If you have a limit set for the max # of reminders to send out each hour, that limit is also used for Reschedule emails as well.
+*   Tested with WordPress 5.7.0

 **Version 3.5.3**

 *   Added validation check to make sure task date is not empty for Multi-Day tasks on Admin side Add/Edit tasks page.